Skip to content

 Navigate to All > System Web Services > API Access Policies > REST API Access Policies.
 Once there, click New.

-On the policy form, add the **Inbound Authentication Profile** from step 5 to the **embedded list** for authentication profiles, then click **Submit**.
+• Inbound authentication profiles: Add the Inbound Authentication Profile you created in step 5, then click Submit.
 Without that link, ServiceNow may not apply your REST API key to Table API traffic even when the key and user look correct.

 Some setups pair the custom role from step 3 with an explicit ACL on CI tables; read and other operations still depend on your CMDB roles and instance ACLs.
 Add this ACL only when required by your administrators.